 Who can take CLEP at Shepherd University?

-Since Shepherd University is a closed test center, only Shepherd students are permitted to take CLEP exams at Shepherd University.
-Students must be enrolled in an institution in order to receive credit from the institution.
-Students who have taken CLEP examinations prior to enrollment must submit an official CLEP transcript.
+Shepherd University is an open test center and anyone interested in obtaining CLEP credits may test through our center.
+Students enrolled at other institutions should check with the institution receiving their CLEP scores about that institution’s credit-granting policy.
+Students who have taken CLEP examinations prior to enrollment at Shepherd University must submit an official CLEP transcript to the Registrar’s Office.
 A CLEP test should not be taken for a subject in which you have previously enrolled and from which you have withdrawn.
 A CLEP exam cannot be used to change a grade of D or F received for course work at Shepherd University or another institution.

 How do I register to take an exam?